-ASU 2016-13-Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
-The amendments in this ASU replace the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
+Recent Accounting Pronouncements: ASU 2016-13-Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, replaces the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 This ASU requires enhanced disclosures to help investors and other financial statement users better understand significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an organization's portfolio.
 These disclosures include qualitative and quantitative requirements that provide additional information about the amounts recorded in the consolidated financial statements.

 In addition, ASU 2016-13 amends the accounting for credit losses on debt securities available for sale and purchased financial assets with credit deterioration.
-Adoption of this ASU was originally scheduled for credit unions for fiscal years beginning after December 15, 2021.
-ASU 2018-19 clarified the effective date and that leases are excluded from the guidance.
-ASU 2019-10 extended the effective date of this standard for periods beginning after December 15, 2022.
+The credit union adopted the guidance as a cumulative-effect adjustment to retained earnings beginning January 1, 2023, which increased the allowance for credit losses.